Localize/localize-node/README.md

 Test command:

-    Checkout the project and in the root folder run 'npm run test'
+    Checkout the project and in the root folder run 'npm run test'.
+Please note you will need to include a Localize API key and Localize project key in the 'test.js' file to run the test suite.

 Initialize with your Localize API key